notesbytom/notesbytom/cisco-switch/cisco-switch-notes.md

 * `show switch`
 * `switch current-stack-member-number renumber new-stack-member-number`
-* `switch stack-member-number priority new priority-value`
+* `switch stack-member-number priority new-priority-value`
   * The default priority is 1 (higher numbers are preferred during active switch election)
   * Number from 1 to 15